-Teri La is a pass is a mountain passage which lies in the Upper Mustang region of Nepal.
-Teri La is a remote and very challenging pass.
+Teri La pass is a mountain passage nestled close to the Tibetan border.
+Teri La is a remote, adventurous and a very serene high walking route.
 The trek is considered as an easy category, but the altitude of Teri La pass makes the trip very tricky and challenging.

 Way to Teri La Pass